Amy’s Spaghetti Sauce

 • 3 cans cannellini beans, drained and rinsed

-• 12 C chicken stock
+• 12 C vegetable broth

 • 1 C chopped basil